 How much would you like to invest?

-For most people, bank individual retirement accounts are not the best place to grow their retirement funds.
-Bank IRAs offer very limited, low-yield investment options, typically savings accounts or certificates of deposit (CDs).
+Bank IRAs offer limited, low-yield investment options, typically savings accounts or certificates of deposit (CDs).
 However, they do offer a few advantages for some retirement savers.

 Bank IRAs are ultra-safe investments.
 If you open one at a Federal Deposit Insurance Corporation (FDIC)-accredited institution, the funds you save in an IRA savings account or IRA CD receive deposit insurance up to the legal limit.
 Even if the bank were to fail, you wouldn’t lose the funds saved in your IRA.
 This is the right place to park your retirement cash if you’re super risk-averse.

-There are tax strategies you can take advantage of with a bank IRA.
-If your tax preparer tells you on April 14 that you need to make an IRA contribution to get the most out of your tax return and you have money in your bank savings account, you can open an IRA savings account at that bank and move funds into the IRA in no time.
+A bank IRA can offer a tax advantage, too.
+Say your tax preparer tells you on April 14 that you need to make an IRA contribution to get a better tax refund.
+If you have money in your savings account, you can open an IRA savings account at your bank using those funds and get the tax refund you deserve.

 A bank IRA savings account offers you a tax-advantaged way to save for retirement by stashing cash in a savings account in either a traditional IRA or Roth IRA.
 With a traditional IRA, your contributions may be tax deductible, and you’ll be taxed on all withdrawals.
-With a Roth IRA, your deductions are post-tax, and your withdrawals — including earnings — are tax free.
+With a Roth IRA, your contributions are post-tax, and your withdrawals — including earnings — are tax-free.